All Products

 spring.schedulerx2.mapMasterStatusCheckInterval

-Specifies the interval at which SchedulerX checks whether all tasks are completed in the Map model.
+The interval at which SchedulerX checks whether all tasks are complete in the Map model.
 Unit: milliseconds.
-If you want to increase the frequency at which second-delay jobs are triggered, configure this parameter.
+If you want to increase the scheduling frequency of second-granularity jobs, configure this parameter.

 3000